- Briefing Room

 U.S. Department of Transportation

 Federal Highway Administration

 Washington, DC 20590

-The Federal Highway Administration-Nebraska Division (FHWA) and the Nebraska Department of Roads (NDOR) have developed this Programmatic Agreement (PA) to outline the policy and procedure for environmentally approving certain federally-funded actions that involve the inspection of bridges.
+The Federal Highway Administration-Nebraska Division (FHWA) and the Nebraska Department of Transportation (NDOR) have developed this Programmatic Agreement (PA) to outline the policy and procedure for environmentally approving certain federally-funded actions that involve the inspection of bridges.

 WHEREAS, the Division Administrator, FHWA, is the "Agency Official" responsible for compliance with the National Environmental Policy Act (NEPA) and implementing regulations (23 CFR 771 );